chantzos/__/README.md

 This syntax is not compatible with S-Lang.
 Files with an "__" extension are such objects that needs parsing.
-Most of these files are precompiled and then bytecompiled (as all of the file units) during initial installation or later on runtime.
+Most of these files are precompiled and then bytecompiled (as all of the file units ought to do), during initial installation or later on runtime.
-But some of those objects are actually compiled at the runtime when there is a #if[not] directive, where depending of a condition can load specific version[s] of the same (by name but also with the signature) method[s] or of a subclass.
+But some of those objects are actually compiled at the runtime.
+Some of them can contain an #if[not] directive, where depending of a condition, can load a subclass or specific version[s], of the __same__ (by name but also with the signature) method[s].

 #### Functional Code Interface
-Normally the following is not valid (because the if is a statement):
+Normally the following is not valid (because "if" is a statement):

   variable cond = 1;
   variable v = if (cond) 1; else 2;